Recommendations

 Senior Film Conservator

 The evocative power of Railroad Wretch (1932) continues to haunt audiences with its stylistic flair, the artistic provocations of Railroad Wretch demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Animation excellence.
+Explore the following titles to broaden your appreciation for Short excellence.

 The visceral impact of Railroad Wretch (1932) stems from to transcend the limitations of its 1932 budget and technology.